BodinoMing/ielts/speaking.md

 **two**a high cost of living.
 For many people, living expenses like rent, transportation, and healthcare can consume a large portion of their income, leaving little left over for saving or investing.
 In some cases, people may struggle to find higher-paying jobs or access affordable housing, making it even harder to save money.

 **three**Finally, some people may face unexpected emergencies or setbacks that prevent them from saving money.
 This could include job loss, illness, or a sudden expense that was not budgeted for.
 Without an emergency fund or other savings in place, these individuals may struggle to stay afloat financially, let alone save for the future.

+### 2.3.5 **Describe a famous person you are interested in**

+**Who he/she is**
+**How you knew about him/her**
+**What he/she was like before he/she became famous** **And explain why you are interested in him/her**

+**response:**Tom Hanks

+**reason:**be  drawn to  his talent and dedication to his craft

+**one:** I first learned about him when I saw him in the movie “Forrest Gump”,.

+**two:**Before he became famous, Tom Hanks was just a regular guy growing up in California.
+He studied theater in college and eventually moved to New York to pursue a career in acting.
+He started out in small roles on television and eventually landed his first major film role in the movie “Splash”.

+**three:**He has a unique ability to bring depth and humanity to his characters, and he has consistently delivered outstanding performances throughout his career.
+I also admire him for the way he has used his platform to support important causes and make a positive impact on the world.

+**future aspect:**continue to support his movies, and encourage others to learn about him

+**Part 3**

+**Do you think media is putting too much attention on famous people?**

+**response:**

+**one:**One reason for this is that celebrity culture has become a major part of our society.
+Many people are fascinated by the lives of the rich and famous, and the media caters to this demand by providing extensive coverage of their every move.

+**two:**Another reason why the media may focus too much on famous people is that it can be a way to generate revenue.
+Celebrity news and gossip often attracts a large audience, which can translate into more advertising dollars for media outlets.

+**Do you think famous people are necessarily good in their fields?**

+**response:**No, I don’t think that being famous necessarily means that someone is good in their field.

+**one:**One reason for this is that fame and success are not always directly correlated with talent or skill.
+Sometimes people become famous for reasons other than their abilities in their chosen field.

+**two:**Another reason why fame does not necessarily indicate skill is that the media and public can be fickle.
+Someone who is famous one day might be forgotten the next, regardless of their actual abilities.an actor might have a breakout role but then fail to land any significant parts afterwards.

+**What are the differences between famous people today and those in the past?**

+**response:**

+**one:**

+**two:**

+**What kinds of famous people are there in your country?**

+**response:**

+**one:**

+**two:**

+**Why are some kids popular at school?**

+**response:**

+**one:**

+**two:**

+**Why do some people become famous but not successful?**

+**response:**

+**one:**

+**two:**

 # 3 important Collocations